jaimetomares/Epd_evaluable1_alg1/README.md

 # Epd_evaluable_alg1
-Algorithm for Methods Vector comparator f1(v[]): and Methods Matrix comparator
+Algorithm for Methods Vector comparator f1(v[]): and Methods Matrix comparator.
+Documentation in Spanish in Cuestiones.pdf